PhilippRamjoue/MS_Azure_ML_Operationalizing_Machine_Learning/README.md

 __1. Create dataset__

 The basis of a machine learning project is the dataset.
-Azure Machine Learning studio provides the possibility to upload datasets and make them available for learning tasks.
+Azure Machine Learning Studio provides the possibility to upload datasets and make them available for learning tasks.

-For this project the [Bank marketing dataset](https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv) is uploaded.
+For this , the [Bank marketing dataset](https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv) is uploaded.
 The data is organized in a tabular form and provides the target column 'y'.

 As you can see on the picture, the upload was successful and the dataset 'marketing-data' is available: